coderFlameyosFlow/FlameWare/README.md

 We use ConcurrentMaps to try achieve the best performance and best thread-safety without making the code look like it was made by a premature optimizer.

 ### Constant searching instead of Linear searching.
-FlameWare is cache-based AND hash-based, including the execution of parsing!
+FlameWare is cache-based AND hash-based, especially for argument parsing and command registration

 FlameWare uses a lot of thread-safe operations, and FlameWare utilizes the smartest features to improve functionality, extensibility and performance.